-A mile or so west of downtown on Old Route 66, enjoy a double feature of Hollywood blockbusters in the comfort of your car at the 66 Drive-In (17231 Old 66 Blvd., 417/359-5959, Thurs.-Sun.).
+A mile (1.6 km) or so west of downtown on Old Route 66, enjoy a double feature of Hollywood blockbusters in the comfort of your car at the 66 Drive-In (17231 Old 66 Blvd., 417/359-5959, Fri.-Sun.).

 Finally, if you have a soft spot for hyperbolic sentimentality, don’t miss the Precious Moments Chapel (800/543-7975, daily, free), featuring the wide-eyed characters from the religious figurine series.
 The chapel is well signed, west of US-71 on the southwest edge of Carthage.

 If you want to travel the old Route 66 alignment across Kansas, you’ll also pass through Joplin (pop.
-52,195), a border town that’s the industrial center of the tri-state region.
-Formerly a lead- and zinc-mining town, in May 2011 Joplin made the national news in the worst possible way when it was hit by one of the most powerful tornados in recent U.S. history, 200-mph winds tearing a swath of destruction and killing more than 150 people in less than 10 minutes of terror.
-Before the tornado, Joplin was better known for its high-quality limestone quarries than for its history, though highway heritage is well served at Schifferdecker Park, west of downtown off 7th Street, a pre-Route 66 rest area that now has a mining museum, small historical museum, and a public swimming pool (417/625-4750, daily, $5) that is much appreciated on a sweltering late-summer day.
+50,657), a border town that’s the industrial center of the tristate region.
+Formerly a lead- and zinc-mining town, in May 2011 Joplin made the national news in the worst possible way when it was hit by one of the most powerful tornados in recent U.S. history, 200-mph (320-km/h) winds tearing a swath of destruction and killing more than 150 people in less than 10 minutes of terror.
+Before the tornado, Joplin was better known for its high-quality limestone quarries than for its history, though highway heritage is well served at Schifferdecker Park, west of downtown off 7th Street, a pre-Route 66 rest area that now has a mining museum, a small historical museum, and a public swimming pool (417/625-4750, daily summer, $6) that is much appreciated on a sweltering late-summer day.